 Every year from May to September, the crowds flock to Britt’s on the boardwalk for one thing, and one thing only: the plain glazed donut, washed down with a cup of milk or coffee.
 The setup hasn’t changed since the stand opened in 1939, and neither has the menu, which is just one item long, as long as it needs to be.
 The closely guarded recipe is nothing short of the Platonic donut ideal: soft, gooey, melt-in-your mouth, and delicious enough that you’ll never forget it, and will be talking about it to everyone who will listen.

 Offering stellar donuts 24 hours a day, seven days a week for more than 40 years, the Donut Man is a Southern California legend.
 The Donut Man himself is Bill Nakano, who churns out world-class donuts using only the finest, seasonal ingredients.
-During the autumn months he uses ingredients like pumpkin, but drop in during the summer and you’ll encounter his fresh peach and strawberry donuts: raised donuts cut in half and stuffed until absolutely brimming with fresh fruit.
+During the autumn months he uses ingredients like pumpkin, but drop in during the summer and you’ll encounter his fresh strawberry donuts: raised donuts cut in half and stuffed until absolutely brimming with fresh fruit.
 If you’re a fan of donuts, no visit to the area is complete without a trip to The Donut Man; it’ll be the first place you head when you return.